kevlar-dev/kevlar/README.rst

 ------------

 We welcome contributions to kevlar from the community!
-If you're interested in modifying kevlar or contributing to its ongoing development feel free to send us a message or submit a pull request!.
+If you're interested in modifying kevlar or contributing to its ongoing development, feel free to send us a message or submit a pull request!.

 The kevlar software is a project of the `Lab for Data Intensive Biology <http://ivory.idyll.org/lab/>`__ at UC Davis.